 1) Select Start > Settings > Accounts > Sign-in options .

 2) Select Windows Hello PIN > Change and then follow the instructions.
-You will need to know and enter your old PIN in order to change to a new one.
+You will need to know and enter your old PIN to change to a new one.

 When you have updated the PIN, you can configure the fingerprint again to check if it’s working again.